liamcryan/airporttime/README.rst

 Here is the usage::

+    # import the library
     import airporttime

+    # create an instance of AirportTime
     apt = airporttime.AirportTime(iata_code='ORD')

-    # convert your naive local time to utc
+    # convert your naive (or tz aware) local time to utc
     naive_loc_time = datetime(2019, 1, 1, 10, 30)
     tz_aware_utc_time = apt.to_utc(naive_loc_time)

     # convert your tz aware back to local time if you want to